 Q: How has your experience of the Fellowship program and working with the government been like?
 What were the challenges?
 What were the positive aspects?

-A: Working with the CfP management team was a wonderful experience.
-I got to learn a lot from some very helpful people.
+A: Working with the CfP management team was an enjoyable experience.
+I got to learn a lot from some accommodating people.

 Q: What was your favorite part of being a Fellow?

-A: The two major skills that I bring to the table are programming and quality assurance of the services.
+A: The two primary skills that I brought to the table were programming and quality assurance of the services.